zulfaha/sql-customer-analytics/README.md

 ### Q8: FREIGHT COST VS DELIVERY PERFORMANCE

-Finding: Higher freight does not buy faster delivery, it implies geographic disadvantage.
+Finding: Higher freight does not buy faster delivery, this means a possible geographic disadvantage.
 Orders in the **Very High tier (R$50+)** average **16.5 days** transit and a **10.7% late rate**,vs **5.8 days** and **6% late** for low-cost orders.
 Expensive shipping is a tax on remote customers, not a premium service.

 [Full query](/queries/query8.sql)